SassDoc/sassdoc.github.io/data-interface/index.md

 SassDoc is doing quite a lot of things under the hood.
 In most cases, you won't have to know anything about it but if you are willing to write your own theme, you might need to understand what's going on.
 Especially, you'll need to know what is being returned to the view so that you can actually write your templates.

+<p class="note  note--info"><strong>Clarification:</strong> in the following examples, we are using C-style comments but it works exactly the same for inline comments as well.
+Please refer to the <a href="/annotations/">Annotations</a> page for the syntax.</p>

 ## Terminology

 SassDoc uses the word "item" to describe either a variable, a function, a mixin or a placeholder.
 Technically speaking, an "item" is an object composed of: